cedardb/docs/content/guides/configuration.md

 ## Advanced configuration

-Although these settings are usually determined automatically, we briefly discuss some of our advanced settings.
+Although these settings are usually determined automatically, we will briefly discuss some of our advanced settings.

 ### Compilation strategy

-CedarDB is a compiling database, such that every query is compiled to machine executable code.
+CedarDB is a compiling database, so each query is compiled into machine executable code.
-To do so, we first create our own intermediate representation (think of LLVM-IR) which is then compiled to machine code.
+To do this, we first create our own intermediate representation (think LLVM-IR), which is then compiled into machine code.
-We offer several compilation backends:
+We provide several compilation backends:
   - Adaptive ('a'): Adaptively chooses the best backend according to the current execution of the query (default).
   - Interpreted ('i'): Interprets the generated code with very low latency.
   - DirectEmit ('d'): Directly generates executable machine code from our intermediate representation with low latency and good query execution performance.